1Doomdie1/FAT12-16-Image-Disk-Reader/README.md

 python3 readfs.py path/to/file
 ```

 This will create an interactive session which will give you access to the root directory of the disk image.
 From there you have access to a bunch of commands.
-To see a list of all the available commands please run the following command:
+To see a list of all the available commands please run the following command `?`:

 ```
 /> ?
 +---------------+----------------------+-------------------------------------------------------+
 |    Command    |         Args         |                      Description                      |
 +---------------+----------------------+-------------------------------------------------------+